 Both are romantic teenage comedies with a focus on their daily lives (usually at high school).
 You can expect a lot of likable and relatable characters and pretty visuals.

-The story centers around Shizuku Mizutani, an unsociable high school girl who only cares about her grades.
-This pathetic view of life changes after meeting Haru Yoshida, a real troublemaker who confesses his love for Shizuku the first they meet and drags her into the world full of feelings and colors.
+The story centers around Shizuku Mizutani, a reclusive high school girl who only cares about her grades.
+This pathetic view of life changes after meeting Haru Yoshida, a real troublemaker who confesses his love for Shizuku the first they meet and drags her into a world full of feelings and colors.

 5. Itazura na Kiss